danilosnt/danilosnt/README.md

 🎓 Currently pursuing a Bachelor's degree in Software Engineering.

-💻 Work with the following languages: HTML, CSS, JavaScript, C, Java, and C#.
+💻 Work with the following languages: HTML, CSS, JavaScript and Java.

-🛠️ Also use tools like Spring, .NET, PostgreSQL and MySQL.
+🛠️ Also use tools like Spring, PostgreSQL and MySQL.

 📖 Learning more about English every day and always open to new projects and experiences.